raftywate/MetaCrafters/README.md

 This basic contract serves the purpose of verifying whether the contract owner matches the user interacting with it.
 To accomplish this, three error-handling methods—require(), revert(), and assert()—have been implemented, each carrying out the same verification task.

+Contract Details The ErrorHandlingContract is a smart contract that manages a balance variable.
+The deposit function allows users to add funds to the balance, but it requires the deposit amount to be greater than zero.
+The withdraw function lets users withdraw funds from the balance, but it checks if the withdrawal amount is greater than the available balance.
+If it is, the transaction is reverted with an "Insufficient balance" error message.
+The checkBalance function returns the current value of the balance variable, but it also uses an assert statement to ensure the balance is always greater than or equal to zero.
+Overall, the contract implements basic error handling and validation using the require(), assert(), and revert() statements to ensure proper behavior and prevent incorrect operations.

 **4. Eth-Avax Int Module 2:**